 Our wood carving knives are Rockwell Certified to a hardness of RC60-62.
 This degree of hardness makes them easy to sharpen on a simple sharpening strop.

-The handles are made from hardwood, figured and non figured, woods pulled directly out of the Minnesota Northwoods.
-I have not been able to find this quality of figured wood in any lumberyard.
+The handles are made from hardwood, figured and non figured.
+I try to source locally what I can.
 Customers have commented that our wood carving knives are comfortable to carve with for many hours.
 Combine all those features and you get a wood carving knife that is not only high quality, but also great to look at.

 It is our hope that your purchase from Deepwoods Ventures makes wood carving even more pleasurable.
-This is a very condensed version of making knives.
-If you want the more technical version visit our "shop talk" section.
+Please note this is a very condensed version of making knives.